 Space sciences at Florida Tech have set the standard since 1958, successfully preparing students for high-tech careers at top space agencies and research firms.
-The astronomy and astrophysics degree option, focused on the study of celestial bodies beyond the Earth's solar system, is designed to meet the needs of students intending to pursue graduate education and a career in the astronomical sciences.
+The astronomy and astrophysics degree option, which is focused on the study of celestial bodies beyond the Earth's solar system, is designed to meet the needs of students intending to pursue graduate education and a career in the astronomical sciences.

-Whether you want to study the mysteries of black holes, examine the physical behavior of stars or determine the origins of the universe, the astronomy and astrophysics degree from Florida Tech gives you a strong background in physics and hands-on experience with high-tech observational instrumentation.
+Whether you want to study the mysteries of black holes, examine the physical behavior of stars, or determine the origins of the universe, the Astronomy and Astrophysics degree from Florida Tech gives you a strong background in physics and hands-on experience with high-tech observational instrumentation.

 Astronomy and astrophysics at Florida Tech isn't just something you study–it's something you go into the lab or onto the roof (where the telescopes are) and do!
 Florida Tech students gain scientific skills through hands-on experience in small classes with intensive faculty-student interaction.

 One benefit we have over other astronomy schools is that we are the lead institution for the Southeastern Association for Research in Astronomy (SARA), which operates automated one-meter-class telescopes at Kitt Peak National Observatory near Tucson, Ariz., and at Cerro Tololo Interamerican Observatory in Chile.
 Both are accessed and controlled remotely over the Internet.

-Our internationally recognized faculty members work in various fields that include extra solar planets, stellar astrophysics and active galactic nuclei.
-Physics and space sciences faculty include a TED Global Fellow, the founding chairman of the Southeast Association for Research in Astronomy, and an NSF CAREER Award-winner.
+Our internationally recognized faculty members work in various fields that include extrasolar planets, stellar astrophysics, and active galactic nuclei.
+Physics and space sciences faculty include a TED Global Fellow, the founding chair of the Southeast Association for Research in Astronomy, and an NSF Career Award-winner.

 Classes are held in the F.W.
-Olin Physical Sciences Building that provides 14 teaching and 21 research laboratories, a 3,500 sq. ft. “high bay” physics research hall is used for magnetic levitation launch systems and high energy physics research, as well as planetary science work.
+Olin Physical Sciences Building, which provides 14 teaching and 21 research laboratories.
+A 3,500 sq. ft. “high-bay” physics research hall is used for magnetic levitation launch systems and high energy physics research, as well as for planetary science work.

-Because of Florida Tech's location at the heart of the Space Coast, there are a plethora of opportunities for our students to obtain both astronomy internships and astrophysics internships during their studies.
+Because of Florida Tech's location at the heart of the Space Coast, there are a plethora of opportunities for our students to obtain both astronomy and astrophysics internships during their studies.
 Some of the organizations that provide astronomy and astrophysics internships include:

-SARA also sponsors an NSF-funded summer Research Experiences for Undergraduates (REU) program that provides 10–12 students from around the U.S. the opportunity to work with scientists at SARA institutions.
+SARA also sponsors an NSF-funded summer Research Experiences for Undergraduates (REU) program that provides 10–12 students from around the US the opportunity to work with scientists at SARA institutions.

 Department faculty operates the world's largest X-ray array for measuring lightning.
-Faculty also co-operate (with UCLA) a chain of 10 geomagnetic field observatories from Central Florida to Maine, and maintain a NASA-qualified clean room.
+Faculty also co-operate (with UCLA) a chain of ten geomagnetic field observatories from Central Florida to Maine, and maintain a NASA-qualified clean room.